clseibold/ZeroNet-Dev-Center/tutorials/WriteAPlugin.md

 1 directory, 3 files
 ```

 Open the `index.html` file.
-You should have the following lines of code :
+You should have the following lines of code:

 ```javascript
 class Page extends ZeroFrame {